Last Updated on 2025/04/05 Scaling Stateless Components

 3Elastic, in a cloud computing context, refers to the system’s ability to adapt to workload by starting and stopping infrastructure services to meet demand.

 4We will not explore scaling persistent data in the practicals.
-If you wish to try in your assignment, please see some of the concepts presented in the Distributed Systems II lecture [1].
+If you wish to try in your assignment, please see some of the concepts presented in the Distributed Systems II lecture [1] and notes [2].